yoojh9/aws-certified-solutions-architect-associate/3.Storage/1.S3/README.md

 - Once enabled, Versioning cannot be disabled, only suspended.
 - Integrates with Lifecycle rules
 - Versioning's **MFA Delete** capability, which uses multi-factor, can be used to provide an additional layer of security.

-## 6. S3 Lifecycle Management and Glacier

-- Automates moving your objects between the different storage tier
-- Can be used in conjunction with versioning
-- Can be applied to current versions and previous versions

 ## 7. Sharing S3 Buckets Between Account